How to Book a Mover

 5. Skipping Regular Checks: Out of sight, out of mind, right?
 Wrong.
 Regularly visiting your storage unit can help you spot issues like dampness or pests before they become a major problem.

-6. The Hidden Cost of Convenience: You might be tempted to go for a storage unit that's far away because it's cheaper.
+6. The Hidden Cost of Convenience: You might be tempted to opt for a storage unit that's farther away because it's cheaper.
 But have you considered the cost of gas for multiple trips, or even just the value of your time?
-Sometimes paying a bit more for a conveniently located unit can actually save you money in the long run.
+Sometimes, paying a bit more for a conveniently located unit can save you money in the long run.

 1. Climate Control Isn't Just for Comfort: Most people think climate-controlled units are a luxury.
 However, did you know that climate control can actually extend the lifespan of items like leather furniture and musical instruments by maintaining optimal humidity levels?